-The simple definition of a Lone worker is someone who works by themselves without close or direct supervision.
-This could range from someone that works long periods alone in a warehouse to an office worker that stays behind late after work.
+The definition of a Lone worker is someone who works by themselves without close or direct supervision.
+This could range from someone that works long periods alone in a warehouse to an office worker that stays late.
 Both of these workers are equally vulnerable due to the fact that they are working alone.
-Unforeseen accidents could result in injuries and in worst case scenarios, death.
-Now take a minute and think how often you are alone whilst at work ?
-What if you are trapped or knocked unconscious ?
-How long will it take for your colleagues to find you ?
+Unforeseen accidents could result in injuries as well as being taken ill.

-All the scenarios mentioned above could result in a fatal injury to yourselves or your colleagues.
-The response time of the emergency services is also very important in cases like this, every minute is valuable to saving someone’s life.
+All the scenarios mentioned above could result in injury to yourselves or your colleagues.
+The response time of the emergency services is also very important in cases like this.
+Every minute is valuable to saving someone’s life.
 This is why companies need to have a robust Health and Safety action plan in place to protect their vulnerable lone workers.

 The Health and Safety Executive (HSE) states that, organisations could face heavy fines and even custodial sentences for failing to implement a safety plan for employees that work alone within the company.
-We highlight some of the key measures to put in place to protect lone workers and how it could help to meet your duty of care needs:
+Here are key measures to put in place to protect lone workers and how it could help to meet your duty of care needs:

 With the right training employees would be able to cope in unexpected circumstances, especially if they are working alone.
 The same applies for all new employees starting with an organisation as this training would help them to learn more about their role and their working environment.